Acer Predator Orion 9000 heats up with Core i9, looks cool

 - Intel Core i9 Extreme Edition 18-core processor

-- Quad-channel DDR4 RAM with 8 DIMM slots, supports up to 128 GB
+- Quad-channel DDR4 RAM with eight DIMM slots, supports up to 128 GB

-- Up to 4-way AMD RadeonTM RX Vega 64 or 2-way NVDIA GeForce GTX 1080 Ti SLI
+- Up to four-way AMD RadeonTM RX Vega 64 or two-way NVDIA GeForce GTX 1080 Ti SLI

 - Intel Dual Band Wireless-AC 7265